moj-analytical-services/splink_graph/README.md

 `splink_graph` is a small graph utility library meant to be used in the Apache Spark environment, that works with graph data structures such as the ones created from the outputs of data linking processes (candicate pair results) of ![splink](https://github.com/moj-analytical-services/splink)

-The main aim of `splink_graph` is to offer a small set of functions that work on top of established graph packages like `graphframes` and `networkx`  , that can help with the process of graph analysis of the output of probabilistic data linkage tools.

-Calculations performed per cluster in a parallel manner thanks to the underlying help from `pyArrow`
+Calculations are performed per cluster/connected component/subgraph in a parallel manner thanks to the underlying help from `pyArrow`

 ---
+## TL&DR :

+Graph Database OLAP solutions are a few and far between.
+If you have spark data in a format that can be represented as a network/graph then with this package:

+- Graph-theoretic metrics can be obtained efficiently using an already existing spark infrastucture without the need for a graph OLAP solution
+- The results can be used as is for finding the needle (of interesting subgraphs) in the haystack (whole set of subgraphs)
+- Or one can augment the available graph-compatible data as part of preprocessing step before the data-ingestion phase in an OLTP graph database (such as AWS Neptune etc)
+- Another use is to provide support for feature engineering from the subgraphs/clusters for supervised and unsupervised ML solutions

 ## How to Install :
-For dependencies and other important info so you can run these functions without an issue please consult `INSTALL.md` on this repo
+For dependencies and other important technical info so you can run these functions without an issue please consult `INSTALL.md` on this repo

 ## Functionality offered :

 For a primer on the terminology used please look at `TERMINOLOGY.md` file in this repo